reduxjs/reselect/README.md

 We can now use `getVisibleTodosCreator` to create an individual copy of the `getVisibleTodos` selector for each instance of the `VisibleTodosList` component.
 The `mapStateToProps` argument of `connect` has a feature that can help with this.
 If `mapStateToProps` returns a function instead of an object, React Redux treats it as a factory function that produces a new `mapStateToProps` function to be used instead.

-In the example below `mapStateToPropsFactory` creates a new `getVisibleTodos` selector and returns a `mapStateToProps` function with exclusive access to it.
+In the example below `mapStateToPropsFactory` creates a new `getVisibleTodos` selector and then returns a `mapStateToProps` function with exclusive access to it.

 ```js
 const mapStateToPropsFactory = () => {